 Weekly Raising Schedule

 Babies are born!
 YAY!
 This is such an exciting time.
 During the first week, puppies are not able to hear or see things.
 Their ears and eyes are closed shut.
 They will find their way around primarily by feel and smell.
 Newborns can also not bear weight on their legs, so will learn to maneuver and wiggle around as they build those muscles in their legs.
 For the most part, sleeping and eating are the focus in the first couple weeks.
 At this time, their momma is staying with them pretty much all of the time except to eat and potty themselves.
 During this week we are primarily making sure all the puppies are eating well and gaining weight.
-In the first 3-5 days we will have their dewclaws removed and they will get held every day to get used to a human’s touch.
+In the first 3-5 days we will have their dewclaws removed if we are removing them on that litter.
+Lately we have been educated on the importance of leaving them intact.
+During this time, the puppies will get held every day to get used to a human’s touch.
 In the first 2-3 weeks we are getting up every 2 hours during the night to check on them.

 The second week is very similar to the first week.
 For the most part the puppies are still eating and sleeping for most of their time.
 They are getting a bit wigglier and squeakier as they gain more muscle in their legs and find their voices.
 During the end of this week we will start to see some eyes beginning to open and we will notice the puppies reacting to sounds as their ears open.
 At this time, momma is still with them most of the time, but taking small breaks away from them to eat and potty.
 We will give the puppies their first dose of worming medication.
 They will also get their first pedicures done.
 For stimulation, we are holding the puppies and making sure to target their feet, neck, and belly’s for touch.